PokemonAutomation/ComputerControl/Wiki/Programs/PokemonLA/AlphaCrobatHunter.md

 Shiny hunt the alpha Crobat in the Snowpoint Temple using the method described here: https://www.youtube.com/watch?v=tz0b62pkKTk

+This program uses audio recognition to detect shinies.
+It can be used to shiny hunt Zubat and Golbat as they are either on or near the path taken to reach the alpha Crobat.

 <img src="images/AlphaCrobatHunter-0.jpg">

 Demo Video: https://cdn.discordapp.com/attachments/755635697737531544/949882362257375292/2022-03-05_22-10-08.mp4